All Episodes

 No, but it's a valid question, Pat.

-If we had a society based on compassion and generosity, there wouldn't be mental hospitals, and there wouldn't be nursing homes, and there wouldn't be orphanages.
+And that if we had a society based on compassion and generosity, there wouldn't be mental hospitals and there wouldn't be nursing homes.

 There would be integration of all people.

-See, right now, in the current system of profit, Care has been relegated to the burden category, the burden of our elderly, the burden of our poor, the burden of our mentally ill, the burden of the criminal element.
+See, right now, in the current system of profit, care has been relegated to the burden category, the burden of our elderly, the burden of our poor, the burden of our mentally ill, the burden of the criminal element.

-the gigantic cuts and subsidies and benefits, but we never hear about them being our burden.
+And these are all burdens, where it's really the multinational corporations that are getting the gigantic cuts and subsidies and benefits, but we never hear about them being our burden.

 And so, no, in a world that I'm working for, we wouldn't need mental hospitals.